gaslight/posts/posts/2013-07-01-ember-controller-concepts.md

 In this example I'm going to show a list of items and let the user select one at a time.
 This is a pretty common use case where controllers shine.

-First we'll setup a route with some dummy data and render the names in a list.
+First we'll setup a route with some dummy data and render a list of names.

 ```coffee
 App.IndexRoute = Ember.Route.extend